Religion and Politics

 L57 RelPol 225 Religion and Politics in American History

-L57 RelPol 235 Puritans and Revolutionaries: Religion and the Making of America
+L57 RelPol 235 Puritans, Native Americans, and Revolutionaries: Empire and Encounter in Early America

 L57 RelPol 240 Jewish Political Thought

 This course uses the concepts of political theory to explore the diverse Jewish political tradition.
 While this tradition includes writing from and about the three historical periods of Jewish self-rule (including the modern state of Israel), most of the Jewish political tradition comes from the understanding of politics as viewed from outsiders to mainstream communities.
 Additionally, Jewish political thought can be found through a Jewish community's self-understanding based on its interpretation of Jewish text and law by which it bound itself.
 Because we span over 2,000 years of recorded history, we will not attempt to discern a single "Jewish political thought" but rather look at JPT through the lens of familiar concepts of political theory.
 The fundamental questions we will explore are the relationship of the Jewish tradition to concepts such as authority, law, consent, sovereignty and justice.
 We will ask how the Jewish tradition views government and the relationship between the authority of God and the authority of temporal powers.
 We will explore these questions through a range of materials that include both primary and secondary literature.